How to sell on Facebook Marketplace the right way

 Perhaps.
 Or maybe it’s because you’ve included it in a different category.

-The beauty of running ads on Facebook is that Facebook Analytics and Ad Manager shows you so much data.
+The beauty of running ads on Facebook is that Facebook Analytics and Ad Manager show you so much data.
 You will know how well you’ve done to get to your goal, which can help you reach your customers better.

-I recommend running one test at a time.
+We recommend running one test at a time.
 You’ll want clean, clear results that help guide your next moves.

-We all love a sale
+Interested buyers would love a sale

 Further, those sales are increased even more when Facebook Checkout is available.